 Once your water comes to a boil add your pasta and continue cooking until it’s just shy of al dente.
 Remember, it’s going to cook a little more in the oven so we don’t want to overdo it.
 I prefer to use the fasilli or rotini noodles because the corkscrew shape holds the seasonings best… but feel free to use whatever your favorite pasta is – I’ve used to bowtie with this as well, which makes for a festive looking dish.

-Using the same skillet (don’t clean it – you want all those great flavors!), pour in 1/4 cup of olive oil.
+Using as cast iron skillet (or any nonstick), pour in 2-3 tablespoons of olive oil.
 While bringing it to a medium heat toss in The Italian Big 5 (dried thyme, basil, sage, oregano, rosemary).
 Once your oil is ready (it sizzles with a drop of water), gently add in your onion and garlic first.
 Stir well so that the dried herbs are worked through the oil, onions and garlic.
 Saute for 3 minutes then slowly add the veggies in this order (based on cooking time): Peppers, asparagus, zucchini, squash.
 Reserve the tomato, which won’t be added until ready to bake.
 Pour the 1/4 cup of white wine over veggies and continue sauteing for 5-6 minutes or until the zucchini has become tender and can easily be stabbed with a fork.

 Drain pasta and transfer to a large baking dish (a lasagna dish works best).
-Add sausage.
 Add diced tomatoes.
-Then pour all the contents from your skillet over the pasta and sausage, including olive oil/wine reduction that’s happened in the pan while sauteing.
+Then pour all the contents from your skillet over the pasta including olive oil/wine reduction that’s happened in the pan while sauteing.
 This is going to be the sauce.
 TIP: If your pan has become too dry while sauteing, you may have overcooked your veggies.
-Just add more olive oil and a splash of white wine and de-glaze the bottom of your pan.
+Just add more olive oil and a splash of white wine (or veggie stock) and de-glaze the bottom of your pan.
 Add that to your pasta-veggie mix.

-Immediately add 2 tablespoons of butter so it can melt.
-Add half of your Parmesan cheese and mix thoroughly until everything is coated and you can see that the herbs are distributed evenly.
+Immediately add 2 tablespoons of Vegan margarine so it can melt.
+Add half of your Vegan Parmesan cheese and mix thoroughly until everything is coated and you can see that the herbs are distributed evenly.

 Taste your dish to see if additional salt and pepper is needed.
-TIP: Don’t assume it needs salt – the sausage and salted pasta may have added plenty.
+TIP: Don’t assume it needs salt – salted pasta may have added plenty.
 Always taste your food before seasoning!

 TIP: If making extra to freeze for later, do not bake the portion you want freeze.
 Freeze after it’s cooled.
 Should last in freezer up to a month.